LogtalkDotOrg/logtalk.org/_pages/learning.md

 * [`planets`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/planets) - learn how to define and use protocols and categories
 * [`carengines`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/carengines) - learn more about categories
 * [`shapes`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/shapes) - learn about the differences between class and prototype hierarchies
-* [`inheritance`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/inheritance) - learn more about inheritance
+* [`inheritance`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/inheritance) - learn about public, protected, and private inheritance
 * [`family`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/family) - no self respecting logic programming language can do without a family relations example

 Need a break after playing with the above examples?
 Have fun with the following ones: